What is a Synchronous Motor? | Construction, Working Principle and Applications

 Working Principle of Synchronous Motor

-A synchronous motor is a type of alternating current (AC) motor that works on the principle of electromagnetic fields.
-The working of a synchronous motor is divided into three stages: excitation, synchronization, and steady-state operation.
+A synchronous motor is a type of AC motor that works on the principle of electromagnetic fields.
+The working of a synchronous motor is divided into three stages: excitation, synchronisation, and steady-state operation.

 When a 3-phase supply is connected to the stator winding, a rotating magnetic field is produced by the stator.
 It rotates at a synchronous speed.
 Exciter produces DC voltage which is supplied through brushes and slip-rings to the field winding of the rotor.
 Thus rotor poles are formed.